vuestorefront/vue-storefront/packages/core/docs/migrate/2.5.0/overview.md

 Note that `useRoute` is a computed object, and you have to use `.value` to access its properties inside a `setup` function, like in the example above.
 :::

-## Prevent generating cookies during SSR
+## Prevent generating cookies during Server-Side Rendering

-Prevented generating cookies for currency, locale, and country during SSR (server-side rendering) to enable caching.
-Now the cookies are generated only client-side (in the browser).
+We made changes to the internationalization that prevent generation of the currency, locale, and country cookies during Server-Side Rendering.
+This will allow better caching of the responses.
+Internationalization cookies are now generated only in the browser.

-Configuration changes are required in the existing projects:
+Follow the steps below to upgrade your existing projects:

 1. Disable automatic detection of the browser language in the `i18n` configuration.